dcop7/tips_and_guides/leadership_and_productivity/how_to_transform_a_team_to_devops_culture_example.md

 We'll assume you are starting with a traditional or partially agile workflow, with some separation between development, QA, and operations tasks.

-Here is your detailed plan:
+Here is your detailed plan.

 ## Table of Contents